keesiemeijer/php-basics-tutorial/README.md

 If **all or one** array key is a string we call it an  "associative array".

-#### Adding Values to an Associative Array
+#### Adding Values to Associative Arrays

-Use a unique new array key (string) inside the square brackets to add a new value to the array.
+Use a unique array key inside square brackets to add a new value to the array.

 ```php
 $colors = array(